 2. Dine at a riverside restaurant or enjoy a cocktail!

 Some riverside restaurants and bars like The Deck Saigon in District 2 are great for dining or for having drinks by the riverside.

-Some other restaurants you may be interested in: Liberty Central Saigon Riverside Hotel, The Rooftop Bar at Hotel Majestic Saigon, and Lá Đỏ Restaurant (at 162 Bình lợi, Ward 13, Binh Thạnh District) where you can find goat meat.
+Some other restaurants you may be interested in are Liberty Central Saigon Riverside Hotel, The Rooftop Bar at Hotel Majestic Saigon, and Lá Đỏ Restaurant (at 162 Bình lợi, Ward 13, Binh Thạnh District) where you can find goat meat.

 3. Go to Thu Thiem Tunnel Park

 Located on the other side of Saigon River, Thu Thiem Tunnel Park is a popular local hangout spot.
-Grab yourself some street food you see around (super cheap!) and find a small stool to sit yourself down and enjoy your meal as you watch the sun go down over the riverside.
+Grab yourself some street food you see around (super cheap!) and find a small stool to sit down and enjoy your meal as you watch the sun go down over the riverside.
 The lights of the city soon come up and it seems as if the city has woken up after a short nap.
-There are mosquitoes around; however, so make sure you take some repellent with you.
-The street there is also quite empty after 7 pm, so be weary.
+There are mosquitoes around, however, so make sure you take some repellent with you.
+The street there is also quite empty after 7 PM, so be wary.

 Getting there is easy.
 Take the Vo Van Kiet Boulevard, cross the Thu Thiem Tunnel, and when you get to Mai Chi Tho Street, instead of going straight, you should make a U-turn into the small street on your right to enter the park.

 Thu Thiem Bridge is one of my favorite places to hang out, or take some time to myself and enjoy watching Saigon come to life from the opposite side of the river.
 You should visit in the afternoon when the weather is cooler and the sun is ready to go down.
 This bridge offers you a beautiful picture of a developing Saigon – a wonderful contrast right in front of you – with all skyscrapers neighboring slums and construction sites.